27 Things No One Tells You About Having Diabetes

 "The hardest part, for me, is having to rely on medication to keep living," type 1 diabetes patient Karen Bryant told Prevention.
 "I remember standing at the pharmacy counter one day as I waited for my prescriptions and thinking that my very life depends on that pharmacist being able to give me the medications that I need.
 That was a very sobering thought."

 Between checking your blood sugar and keeping track of all your medications and supplies, living with diabetes forces you to become more organized.
 You're also far more in tune with your body, seeing as you have to think about what you're doing and eating and how it will affect your blood sugar at all times.

 Sleeping through the night is no easy feat.

 When you have diabetes, you have to maintain stable blood sugar levels all the time, the middle of the night included.
 Your blood sugar levels go all over the place when you sleep, so there will be nights when you're woken up suddenly by low lows or high highs that require immediate attention.

 Spontaneous sleepovers or weekend getaways are out of the question.

-Once you get that diabetes diagnosis, don’t expect to take any more last-minute vacations (unless you happen to have two or three days’ worth of insulin and blood sugar test strips on you at all times).
-Sure, you might miss those spontaneous adventures, but being healthy at home beats a trip to the hospital in a new city any day.
+Once you get a diabetes diagnosis, don't expect to take any more last-minute vacations (unless you happen to have two or three days' worth of insulin and blood sugar test strips on you).
+Sure, you might miss those spontaneous adventures, but being healthy at home beats a trip to the hospital in a far-off place any day.

 It's perfectly possible to live a normal life with diabetes.

-Though Anne has lived with type 1 diabetes for the majority of her life, she says that her diagnosis has only ever stopped her once from doing something she set her heart on.
+Though Tetenman has lived with type 1 diabetes for the majority of her life, she says that her diagnosis has only ever stopped her once from doing something she set her heart on.